oidebrett/mattercloudcontroller/docs/site/codelabs/how-to-bind-a-switch-to-a-light-on-esp32.md

 1. Set up the Access Control on the Matter Light

-Utilizing chip-tool to write access control to the Matter light device in order to control through ESP-BOX Matter Switch.
+Utilizing chip-tool to write access control to the Matter light device in order to control through the Matter Switch.

 For Light: